upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

   flattened the family.
 - GMax classification currently covers the known CFRU/DPE `SPECIES_*_GIGA` identity block `0x4EC..0x50D`; other GMax encodings would need a separate audit.
+- Irregular special-form classification currently covers the known CFRU/DPE Pikachu variant identity block `0x43D..0x44B`; other costume, totem, battle-only, or event forms need source-backed identity blocks before they should be filtered automatically.
 - The current generation predicate uses base-form generation, which conflicts with the desired regional-form default.
+- `Item` has no description field, so description-pattern audit output remains a design recommendation rather than a production predicate.
-- Later-generation item constants and the known CFRU/DPE Z-Crystal identities are not a complete CFRU/DPE item compatibility audit, even though they now back the shared predicate.
+- Later-generation item constants, normalized known names, and the known CFRU/DPE Z-Crystal identities are still not a complete CFRU/DPE item compatibility audit, even though they now back the shared predicate.
 - Local ROM-backed audits are still needed, but they must be user-run outside Codex.

 ## Recommended Implementation Slices